Alpina B3 (F30): Performance

-The B3 can accelerate from 0-100 kph in 4.2 seconds (4.3 seconds for the wagon version) and can attain a top speed of 190 mph (188 mph for the wagon).
+The B3 can accelerate from 0-100 kph in 4.2 seconds (4.3 seconds for the wagon version) and can reach a top speed of 190 mph (188 mph for the wagon).
 The B3 can accelerate from 30-70 mph in 4.2 seconds in third gear, 5.3 seconds in fourth gear and 7.3 seconds in fifth gear.

 Variants

 D3

 The D3 is the diesel powered variant of the B3.
 Unveiled at the 2013 Frankfurt Motor Show, the D3 is based on the 330d and utilises a modified version of its 335d 3.0-litre N57 inline-6 engine.
 The engine has received the same modification as the B3, those being a larger intercooler, Alpina specific ECU and wiring loom and a high-strength steel crankshaft.
 These modifications allow the engine to generate 350 PS at 4,000 rpm and 516 lbft of torque.
 The engine is mated to the same 8-speed automatic transmission as found on the B3 with a limited slip differential available as an option.
 Like the B3, the D3 is available in either a saloon or a wagon body style.

 The engine delivers its peak torque from 1,500 rpm to 3,000 rpm and has a red-line of 4,800 rpm.
 The transmission features buttons for shifting gears mounted behind the steering column and has the same gear ratios as the donor car.

 The suspension system is the same as the B3 and features 40 percent stiffer springs as well as the wheels and tyres.
 The dampers are set to be softer in compression and firmer in rebound.
 The bushings and anti-rollbars are Alpina specific and the car's front sub-frame and strut-brace have been modified to accommodate the engine.

 There are four exterior colour choices available, those being Classic Alpina Green, Classic Alpina Blue, Sapphire Black and Mineral White with optional Alpina pinstripes.

 The D3 can be ordered with any option available on the standard 3 Series.
 Along with Alpina's own options of interior trim and leather upholstery.

 The D3 can accelerate from 0-97 kph in a claimed 4.6 seconds and can attain a claimed maximum speed of 173 mph.
 The car has a claimed combined fuel economy of 53.3 mpg.